 Non-differentiable models include non-differentiable operations in the TensorFlow graph, such as operations that perform decoding and rounding tasks.
 For example, a model built as an ensemble of trees and neural networks is non-differentiable.
 To get feature attributions for non-differentiable models, use the sampled Shapley method.
 Sampled Shapley also works on differentiable models, but in that case, it is more computationally expensive than necessary.

-The implementations of sampled Shapley and integrated gradients are based on the following references, respectively:
+The implementations of sampled Shapley, integrated gradients and XRAI are based on the following references, respectively:

 - Bounding the Estimation Error of Sampling-based Shapley Value Approximation